profjere/JavaScriptExam/README.md

 V.	(20 points) Write a “book” object that takes as arguments: title, genre, author, and whether or not it’s in stock (available).
 Assume it always is in stock when the program starts.
 One method should put the book in stock and a second method should take the book out of stock.
 Declare three instances of the book.
 Use any made-up book information, real or not real, that you wish, for the three instances.

 VI.
 (20 points) Debug the guessing.html and guessing.js available at: https://github.com/profjere/JavaScriptExam (Note: don’t worry about validating that the guess is a number-I promised no regular expressions.)
+Rename the files to match the Name_question number format.

-Write the next three programs: one file each for HTML and JavaScript.
+**Write the next three programs: one file each for HTML and JavaScript.
 Please comment the lines and/or blocks of code (at least three times each).
 NOTE: there cannot be any JavaScript in the HTML page.
-It must all be done on the javascript page.
+It must all be done on the javascript page.**

 VII.
 (30 points) Write a program that randomly prints any number to the screen.
 [This only requires three lines of code.]